-BackupFile Server Side Restores only: This is a list full pathnames to one or more backup files on the server.
-When more than one is provided, these are read in the same order that the are defined BackupFileLocation ServerSide or ClientSide.
-This determines whether the restore is from a file located on the server side or on the client side of the connection.
-DatabaseName A list of Aliases of or full pathnames for database on the server.
+ServicesConnection Required: a reference to the TIBXServicesConnection providing the connection to the server.
+This must be in its connected state in order to perform a database restore.
+DatabaseFiles A list of one or more full pathnames for the database file(s) on the server.
 Options See gbak documentation for interpretation of each option.
 This must include either CreateNewDB (default) or Replace, but not both.
 PageBuffers See gbak documentation PageSize See gbak documentation Verbose If true then additional text messages are generated.
+StatisticsRequested In verbose mode additional statistics are provided with the output log: Total Time Time Delta Page Reads PageWrites OnGetNextLine Server side restores only: This event is called whenever a line of text is received from the server.

-10.4.1 Server Side Restores
+10.6.1 Server Side Restores

-The following code illustrates how a server side restore is performed after the above properties have been set:
+The method is used to perform a server side restore is performed after the above properties have been set: